vaginessa/fingerbank/remote/guidelines.md

 The client should be able to query the Fingerbank public API if an exact match is not found locally.

-The documentation of the call is available here : `https://fingerbank.inverse.ca/api_doc/1/combinations/interogate.html`
+The documentation of the call [is available here](https://fingerbank.inverse.ca/api_doc/1/combinations/interogate.html)

 ## Storing the Fingerbank result as a Device object